zhoujh30/CarND-Vehicle-Detection-P5/README.md

 #### 3. Train a classifier using your selected HOG features.

 The code for this step can be found in 12th and 13th cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Vehicle-Detection-P5/blob/master/Vehicle_Detection.ipynb).

-I trained a linear SVM using [`sklearn LinearSVC`](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) with default setting of `square-hinge` loss function and `l2` penalty.
+I trained a linear SVM using [`sklearn.svm.LinearSVC`](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) with default setting of `square-hinge` loss function and `l2` penalty.

 I used Amazon Web Services to launch an EC2 GPU instance (g2.2xlarge) to train the model.